 *Smaller tracts available

-*Snowshoe Farms is southern exposure at its finest
+*Snowshoe Farms is southern exposure at its best

 SNOWSHOE FARMS is a 538 acre generational and sustainable farming operation for well over 2 centuries with an adjacent like-minded, thriving residential community, Headwaters, all located on 647 acres at the base of Snowshoe Mountain Resort.
 This combination positions the farm for prosperity or self-sufficiency.